Reporting and analytics

 If you worked through Purpose & audience, you should have a sense of the ultimate goal for your knowledge base: how will you know if your knowledge base is successful?

-- Monthly number of distinct viewers or views
+• Monthly number of distinct viewers or views in the Overview report

 These reporting requirements can be a bit trickier.
 Why?
 Two reasons: first, defining success can be hard.
 Second: just because you can generate a number on something doesn't mean that number is a good measure for what you're trying to measure.

-For some of these sample metrics, adding a third-party analytics or tracking tool to your knowledge base might be the best way to go.
-For others, you may need to coordinate with people handling support, customer experience, quality assurance, or more to be able to capture some baseline numbers from before your knowledge base is launched and then to capture updated numbers to compare against at set intervals (monthly, quarterly, etc.).
+Review what information is available in the Owl Analytics reports.
+Coordinate with teammates handling support, customer experience, quality assurance, or more to be able to capture some baseline numbers from before your knowledge base is launched and then to capture updated numbers to compare against at set intervals (monthly, quarterly, etc.).

 Third-party tools